-showing great promise," says Christopher Greaves, researcher, Middle Fast & Africa, TowerXchange "Rural TowerCos such as AMN, NuRAN and Vanu have all been successfully raising capital from DFIs, impact funds and even gaging earlystage interest from private equity.
-TowerXchange solution for MNOs to meet coverage obligations and reach new untapped markets in the 2G and 3G bands, while reducing capex burdens to near-zero "
+"NaaS is still in a relatively infant stage but is showing great promise," says Christopher Greaves, researcher, Middle East & Africa, TowerXchange.
+"Rural TowerCos such as AMN, NuRAN and Vanu have all been successfully raising capital from DFIs, impact funds and even gaging earlystage interest from private equity.
+TowerXchange estimates that there are over 10,000 rural towers in the deployment pipeline from just these three companies alone.
+NaaS is proving to be an effective solution for MNOs to meet coverage obligations and reach new untapped markets in the 2G and 3G bands, while reducing capex burdens to near-zero."

 "NaaS providers deploy and manage telecom infrastructure as bundled Active (GSM and LTE RAN) and Passive (tower and solar power solution) allowing mobile operators to focus on the core business of providing services to end subscriber i.e. mobile voice and data," explains Singh.
 "NaaS companies present a compelling solution for rural connectivity challenges, particularly in Africa.
 By lowering costs, leveraging shared infrastructure, and focusing on sustainable energy solutions, they make rural sites financially viable for MNOs.
 While challenges remain, the NaaS model holds significant potential to bridge the rural connectivity gap and drive economic growth in underserved regions.
-Collaboration between NaaS providers, MNOs, and governments will be key to unlocking its full potential.
+Collaboration between NaaS providers, MNOs, and governments will be key to unlocking its full potential."